 nginx and how to get a nice score on ssltest.

-Most of the things needed to get started are described on Let’s Encrypt getting started page along with most up to date informations.
+Most of the things needed to get started are described on Let’s Encrypt getting started page along with most up to date information.

 It should get you on tracks.

 _site is the public folder of my static website, but really, this is up to you.
 Grab what fits your needs in the config ;)